Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 While Provence is filled with glorious villages, some of its cities are equally stunning.

-Take Nice, founded by Greek mariners around 350 BCE.
-Today, it is the capital of the French Riviera, and its sweeping Promenade des Anglais is a Provence must see, bordered on one side by the sandy shores of the Mediterranean and on the other by elegant palace hotels like the Negresco, built during France's Belle Époque.
+Take Nice, one of the best towns on the French Riviera, founded by Greek mariners around 350 BCE.
+Today, it is the capital of the French Riviera, and its Promenade des Anglais is a Provence must see, bordered on one side by the sandy shores of the Mediterranean and on the other by elegant palace hotels like the Negresco, built during France's Belle Époque.

 The Promenade is a pedestrian walkway that stretches seven kilometers from the airport in the west to the headland in the east, perfect for a breath of fresh air and a fantastic workout – walking its length is one of the best things to do in Nice.

 Nice has been wildly popular for a long time, and in the 18th century became a coveted winter destination for the English aristocracy.
 A century later, the city's English community raised funds to build the walkway and so the Promenade des Anglais was born.